IBMStreams/streamsx.websocket/_docs/100-knowledge_overview.md

 2. WebSocketSendReceive    [Will be available in 2Q2020]
 3. WebSocketSink           [Will be available in 2Q2020]

 **WebSocketSource** is a source operator that can be used to receive text or binary data from multiple client applications.
+This operator supports message reception via both WebSocket and HTTP on plain as well as secure endpoints.
+Users will get a two-in-one benefit from this operator.
 It can be configured to start a plain or secure WebSocket endpoint for the remote clients to connect and start sending data.
 This is Receive-only from multiple clients.

 **WebSocketSendReceive** (when released in 2Q2020) is an analytic operator that can be used to initiate a connection to an external WebSocket server based application in order to send and receive text or binary data via that connection.
-This is.
-Send-and-Receive to/from a single server based remote WebSocket application.
+This is Send-and-Receive to/from a single server based remote WebSocket application.

 **WebSocketSink** (when released in 2Q2020) is a sink operator that can be used to send text or binary data to multiple clients.
 It can be configured to start a plain or secure WebSocket endpoint for the remote clients to connect and start. receiving data.
 This is Send-only to multiple clients.

+This toolkit also provides an utility operator (HttpPost) to test the optional HTTP(S) message reception feature available in the WebSocketSource operator.
+If other application scenarios see a fit for this utility operator, they can also use it as needed.
+If you clone this toolkit from the IBMStreams GitHub, then you must build this utility operator by running "ant clean" and "ant all" from the com.ibm.streamsx.cppws directory.

 In a Streams application, these operators can either be used together or independent of each other.